FSU-ACM/Contest-Server/docs/README.md

 # Download the code
 git clone https://github.com/FSU-ACM/Contest-Server.git

-# Import the config
+# Copy in your config
-cp /path/to/prod/.env ./.env
+cp /your/docker/.env ./.env
-cp /path/to/flask/prod/config ./config
+cp /your/flask/production.py ./config/production.py

 # Build the images
 docker-compose build

 # Deploy the suite
-docker-compose up
+docker-compose up -d
 ```
 ::: tip WELL, NOT SO FAST...
-See the [deployment guide](/guide/deployment) for more details on launching the suite.
+See the [deployment guide](/guide/deployment) for more details on deploying to Bastion.
 :::